Why Am I Bad at DSA? It's Not Intelligence

 If you've been studying DSA topic by topic and wondering why novel problems still feel impossible, the diagnosis is probably simpler than you think.
 You've been building component knowledge when you needed to be building compositional thinking.
 For a complete framework on making this shift, see our guide on how to master DSA.

 That doesn't mean starting over.
 It means adding the missing layer: practice that requires you to combine components, not just use them one at a time.
-There's a real question about whether composition reasoning can be self-taught through random practice.
-Some engineers do develop it that way over hundreds of problems.
+There's a real question about whether composition reasoning can be self taught through random practice.
+Some people do develop it that way over hundreds of problems.
 But the inefficiency is significant.
 Without explicit composition training, you're waiting for the insight to emerge from volume.
 With it, you're practicing the reasoning directly.

 This Describes You